What Happened When My Root-Canal Teeth Were Pulled

-I’m not panicking about this.
-Fact is, everybody has candida, everybody has cancer, most people probably have strep and even MRSA micro-organisms too.
-Everybody has many yeasts, molds, fungi, viruses, bacteria, and the toxic waste byproducts of those critters, in our blood and gut and organs.
+I didn’t panic about this.
+The fact is, everybody has candida (a parasitic fungi like yeast), everybody has cancer, most people probably have strep and even MRSA micro-organisms too.
+Everybody has many yeasts, molds, fungi, viruses, bacteria, and the toxic waste byproducts of those critters in their blood and guts and organs.

 Believe it or not, candida can actually have valid functions in the human body.
-In proportion, in tiny amounts in a teeming, healthy ecosystem, it’s not a problem.
+In proportion, when we’re talking about tiny amounts in a teeming, healthy ecosystem, it’s not a problem.

 Killing tissues/organs such as your teeth, then trapping the bacteria in the teeth, deprived of oxygen, makes the baddies become super-psychos.
-That’s a gross oversimplification, but a google search on those two bacteria reveal that my own two breeds of baddies cause heart attacks, impaired immune response, and…..genital tract infections!
+That’s a gross oversimplification, but a google search on those two bacteria reveal that my own two breeds of baddies cause heart attacks, impaired immune response, and infections!2

-The dentist had offered me an antibiotic the day of my surgery, since he knows the baddies are now out, and running around.
+The dentist offered me an antibiotic the day of my surgery, since he knew the baddies were out and running around.
 I said no thanks, that I wanted to help my body manage it.
 And it did.
 Every time I think of this, I send a gratitude message inward, thanking my body for heroic immune function during a rough patch!